- Commodities, like precious metals, oil, timber and wheat

 Market research firm, Preqin says the total dollar value has more than doubled between 2015 and 2021 to $13 trillion.
 That amount is forecast to reach $23 trillion by 2026

-The information contained on this website and the resources available for download through this website is not intended as, and shall not be understood or construed as, financial advice.
-We are not attorneys, accountants or financial advisors, nor are we holding ourselves out to be.
-The information contained on this website is not a substitute for financial advice from a professional who is aware of the facts and circumstances of your individual situation.
-We have done our best to ensure that the information provided on this Website and the resources available for download are accurate and provide valuable information.
-Regardless of anything to the contrary, nothing available on or through this Website should be understood as a recommendation that you should not consult with a financial professional to address your particular information.
+Nothing we say is financial advice or a recommendation to buy or sell anything.
+Cryptocurrency is a highly speculative asset class.
+Staking crypto tokens carries additional risks, including but not limited to smart-contract exploitation, poor validator performance or slashing, token price volatility, loss or theft, lockup periods, and illiquidity.
+Past performance is not indicative of future results.
+Never invest more than you can afford to lose.
+Additionally, the information contained in our articles, social media posts, emails, and on our website is not intended as, and shall not be understood or construed as financial advice.
+We are not attorneys, accountants, or financial advisors, nor are we holding ourselves out to be.
+The information contained in our articles, social media posts, emails, and on our website is not a substitute for financial advice from a professional who is aware of the facts and circumstances of your individual situation.
+We have done our best to ensure that the information provided in our articles, social media posts, emails, and the resources on our website are accurate and provide valuable information.
+Regardless of anything to the contrary, nothing available in our articles, social media posts, website, or emails should be understood as a recommendation to buy or sell anything and make any investment or financial decisions without consulting with a financial professional to address your particular situation.
 Blocks United expressly recommends that you seek advice from a professional.
-Neither Blocks United nor any of its employees or owners shall be held liable or responsible for any errors or omissions on this website or for any damage you may suffer as a result of failing to seek competent financial advice from a professional who is familiar with your situation.
+Neither Blocks United nor any of its employees or owners shall be held liable or responsible for any errors or omissions in our articles, in our social media posts, in our emails, or on our website, or for any damage or financial losses you may suffer.
+The decisions you make belong to you and you only, so always Do Your Own Research.